doblerone/QA-DKRZ_FPSCONV/docs/sphinx/userguide/installation.rst

 Conda Package Manager
 =====================

-Make sure that you have a working conda environment.
+Make sure that you have a working conda environment for python 2.7.
 The quick steps to install `miniconda` on Linux 64-bit are:

 .. code-block:: bash